roc-streaming/roc-toolkit/docs/sphinx/manuals/roc_recv.rst

 Multicast interface
 -------------------

+If ``--miface`` option is present, it defines an IP address of the network interface on which to join the multicast group.
+If not present, no multicast group should be joined.

+It's not possible to receive multicast traffic without joining a multicast group.
+The user should either provide multicast interface, or join the group manually using foreign tools.

-*IFACE_IP* should be an IP address of the network interface on which to join the multicast group.
-It may be "0.0.0.0" (for IPv4) or "[::]" (for IPv6) to join the multicast group on all available interfaces.
+*MIFACE* should be an IP address of the network interface on which to join the multicast group.
+It may be ``0.0.0.0`` (for IPv4) or ``::`` (for IPv6) to join the multicast group on all available interfaces.

-If *IFACE_IP* is not specified and multicast address is used, the user is responsible for joining the multicast group manually.

 Time units
 ----------